 Published by MBA Skool Team, Last Updated: February 06, 2019

 Marketing Strategy of Radisson Hotels analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Radisson Hotels marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Radisson Hotels marketing mix, help the brand succeed in the market.

 Radisson Hotels marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.